planq-network/planq-docs/for-users/brave-wallet.md

 # 🦁 Brave Wallet

-In this guide, you will learn how to use the Brave Wallet on Brave to interact with the Cronos network.
+In this guide, you will learn how to use the Brave Wallet on Brave to interact with the Planq network.

-## Add Cronos to the Brave Wallet
+## Add Planq to the Brave Wallet

-Let's connect your Brave Wallet to the Cronos network:
+Let's connect your Brave Wallet to the Planq network:

 * **Step 1** \
   On the top right side of the Brave browser, click the <img src="../.gitbook/assets/brave-wallet.png" alt="" data-size="line"> (Wallet) icon. \